Archibald Frederic Hood

-Archibald Frederic Hood (1895-1975) was Principal of Pusey House, Priest-in-Charge of St Mary Aldermary in the City of London, and Canon Chancellor of St Paul's Cathedral.
+Archibald Frederic ("Freddy") Hood (March 1895 – 1975) was a Welsh-born Anglican priest who served as Principal of Pusey House, Oxford, Priest-in-Charge of St Mary Aldermary in the City of London, and Canon Chancellor of St Paul's Cathedral.

-Freddy Hood was born in Wales in 1895, and received a BA from University College Oxford in 1916, obtaining a first class in theology.
+Freddy Hood was born in the Bridgend area in 1895, and received a BA from University College, Oxford in 1916, obtaining a first class in theology.
 He trained for ordination to the Church of England at Bishops' College Cheshunt, was ordained Deacon in 1920, and priested the following year.

-Hood was appointed as Vice Principal of St Stephen's House at the early age of 25, but from 1922, was involved with Pusey House, firstly becoming Priest-Librarian, and leading the House as Principal from 1934 to 1952.
+Hood was appointed as Vice Principal of St Stephen's House, Oxford, at the early age of 25, but from 1922, was involved with Pusey House, first becoming Priest-Librarian, and leading the House as Principal from 1934 to 1952.
 He was an important influence in mid-20th century Oxford, and many students, including the later Poet Laureate, John Betjeman, considered him as a personal mentor.

 In 1954 he became Vicar of St Mary Aldermary in the City of London.
 Hearing his telephone ring in the vestry during a service in 1955 provided the original inspiration for Barbara Pym's work A Glass of Blessings.

 From 1961 until his retirement in 1970, Hood was Canon and Chancellor, and Chapter Treasurer of St Paul's Cathedral, London.